dhowe/RiTaJSHistory/README.md

 (http://rednoise.org/rita) library for Java.
 Like the original RiTa, RiTaJS works alone or in conjunction with Processing(JS) and/or with its own Canvas renderer, and/or as a NodeJS module.
-All RiTa and RiTaJS tools are free and open-source according to the GPL license http://www.gnu.org/licenses/gpl.txt.
+All RiTa and RiTaJS tools are free, gratis, and open-source according to the GPL license http://www.gnu.org/licenses/gpl.txt.

 About the project
 --------
 * Original Author:   Daniel C. Howe (http://rednoise.org/~dhowe)
 * License: 			 GPL (see included LICENSE file for full license)
+* Maintainers:       See included AUTHORS file for contributor list
 * Web Site:          http://rednoise.org/rita/js
 * Github Repo:       https://github.com/dhowe/RiTaJS/
 * Bug Tracker:       https://github.com/dhowe/RiTaJS/issues